 R is the grade assigned a course which is being repeated or duplicated.
 Credit will not be given twice for the same course or a similar one which duplicates the content of the first.
 The last grade earned will be the one used to determine if requirements have been met and in calculating averages unless the student withdraws passing.
-A failing grade (E or F) may be removed only by repeating the course failed.
+A failing grade (E or F) may be removed only by repeating the course at Freed-Hardeman University.

 I and X grades are given only when necessary and not for the convenience of students who wish for more time than their classmates.
 They are calculated as failing grades unless removed.
-A student who has an I grade must make it up by midterm of the following semester.
+A student who has an I grade must make it up by mid-term of the following semester.
 An acceptable excuse for an absence from an examination must be presented and an examination taken as soon as possible.
-A fee may be charged for a make-up examination.